 I also helped move the team toward design best practices by creating a component library in Figma and establishing a weekly cadence of user interviews.

 I'm really excited about machine learning and how it can be used to augment instead of automate.
-Using tools like ml5.js and RunwayML, I've built a variety of experiments that explore both expressive and utilitarian possibilities for machine learning.
+Using tools like ml5.js and Teachable Machine, I've built a variety of experiments that explore both expressive and utilitarian possibilities for ML.

 Some of my favorite projects include a squat counter that analyzes your form, a simple machine for matching drawings with emojis (based on Mike Matas' prototype The Brain), and a functional proof-of-concept of a UI for chaining the inputs and outputs of different models together.